-ASU is one university with two campuses that are separately accredited by the North Central Association, a regional accrediting body, and by the professional accrediting agencies.
+ASU is one university with three campuses that are accredited by the North Central Association, a regional accrediting body, and by the professional accrediting agencies.

-Applications can be submitted for admission as a nondegree student or degree-seeking student at ASU Main or ASU West.
+Applications can be submitted for admission as a nondegree student or degree-seeking student at ASU Main or ASU East.
+For admission to ASU West, refer to the ASU West Catalog.
 Application for admission to a specific academic program must be reviewed by the desired campus and program.
+For more information, call or write